niartenyaw/ethical-banking/README.md

 - All above plus:
 - Up to 1.00% APY on your savings
-- Option to plant a tree with every swipe
+- Option to plant a tree with every round (? unsure what this means)

 ##### Credit Card